 The balancing act

 How China will ultimately reconcile its relationship between these two antagonistic nations remains to be seen.
-It is in the Middle East that Beijing is learning the uncomfortable reality that comes with being a superpower: sometimes great powers must take sides.

-However, Iran and Saudi Arabia do not seem keen on forcing China to choose and both have at least one thing in common – wanting to get as much money from Beijing as possible.
+However, Iran and Saudi Arabia do not seem keen on forcing China to choose and both have at least one thing in common – wanting to get as much capital from Beijing as possible.

 Have a tip or story?
 Get in touch with our reporters at [email protected]